Diabetes Research Group

-The diabetes Research Group is coordinated by Dr Didac Mauricio, who is currently Acting Head of the of Endocrinology and Nutrition Service at Germans Trias Hospital.
+The diabetes Research Group is coordinated by Dr Nuria Alonso, who is currently Head of the Diabetes and Metabolic Diseases Section of the Endocrinology and Nutrition Service at Germans Trias Hospital.
 The group is part of the National Network for Biomedical Research (CIBER) Diabetes and associated metabolic diseases section (CIBEREM) of the Institut Carlos III.

 Study of atherosclerosis and other complications associated with diabetes

 In recent years, the group has been working actively on characterizing atherosclerotic lesions in patients with diabetes mellitus.
 These studies mainly focus on the evaluation of differential aspects of the atherosclerotic disease presented in diabetes patients including clinical characteristics and natural history and the study of progress from initial lesions to response to different preventive and therapeutic measures.

 Studies of sub-clinical atherosclerotic disease are carried out using different imaging techniques and by studying biological markers for prediction of potential new therapeutic targets.

 All these studies are carried out in patients with Type 1 and Type 2 diabetes.
 The group also studies the possible role of diabetic microvascular disease in the pathology of cardiovascular diseases associated with diabetes.
 The group also studies alterations in lipid metabolism associated with hyperglycaemia and its pathological role in the development of the complications of diabetes.

 Epidemiological studies of diabetes: studies with real-life practice databases